Learning Resources · Species

 Ae. aegypti · Ae. albopictus

-Day biter — morning + afternoon
+Day biter: morning and afternoon

 Genus 02 of 03 · Dengue vector